thephpleague/geotools/README.md

 It provides two methods (and two aliases) to convert *decimal degrees* WGS84 coordinates to *degrees minutes seconds* or *decimal minutes* WGS84 coordinates.
 You can format the output string easily.

+You can also convert them in the Universal Transverse Mercator (UTM) projection.

 ``` php
 <?php